-While all our mothers are clearly superheroes, this doesn't mean they need to raise their kids on their own.
-The phrase, "It takes a village," comes in handy in places like Brazil and Africa where it is very common to have nannies and maids to help lighten the load.
-In some places, it's even an expectation for financially stable families to provide jobs in the community.
+While all our mothers are clearly superheroes, this doesn’t mean they need to raise their kids on their own.
+The phrase, “It takes a village,” comes in handy in places like Brazil and Africa where it is very common to have nannies and maids to help lighten the load.
+With various parenting styles around the world, in some places, it’s even an expectation for financially stable families to provide jobs in the community.
 In New Zealand, midwives can visit the homes of recent moms for weeks after birth to help out, and in Thailand, grandma and grandpa are never too far away and may even move in to help mom get back to work sooner.

 On sleeping arrangements

 How old were you when you started sleeping in your own room?
 Co-sleeping is a norm in places like India where space is limited or in Thailand.
 It isn’t uncommon to see a mom sleeping in a bed with her child and dad sleeping somewhere else.
 This also means that kids stay up as late as their parents in a lot of places and don’t adhere to a bedtime or sleep schedule.
 If mom’s up, I’m up, we always say.

 If you’ve heard of la chancla, then you probably grew up in a Hispanic household where discipline consists of mom’s sandal, and you’ve learned never to make that mistake again.
 Tantrums and hissy fits are a given when it comes to the terrible twos, but in Northern Ireland, people get involved.
 Strangers in the grocery store have no reservations about calming a baby with a temper, and in Turkey, waiters can pick up a fussy kid and bounce him around until he calms down.